 What is Policy Engagement?

 Policy Engagement is about connection and communication.
 Within research, it describes the ways in which academics and researchers can use their expertise to connect with policymakers to inform public policy.
-This can take the form of informal or formal consultation and collaboration.
+This can take the form of informal or formal consultation and collaboration, with civil servants, parliamentarians, and others in the policy community.
 To find out more about policy engagement, visit the Oxford Policy Engagement Network (OPEN) website.

 What is the Oxford Languages Policy Engagement Project?